 Supplementary Employee Benefits

+Individual and employer-funded retirement/pension programs are widely popular in order to provide a vehicle for long-term savings at a higher rate of return.
+Employees look to employers to provide group programs through payroll deductions with employer matching schemes as a core component of a total rewards program.
 In addition to saving for retirement, employees look for low-cost savings vehicles for short- and medium-term goals.
 Payroll deductions placed into a tax-free savings account are an example of an employee-funded cost savings vehicle that is attractive to all demographics.

 Offering supplementary healthcare coverage is important for your employee benefits in Canada.
 Ninety-one percent of Canadian employers offer an extended health care benefit to supplement the government health insurance plan for salaried employees.